{{org_field_logo}}

 7. Staff Training and Responsibilities

-Supervisors and managers are responsible for:
+The Registered Manager and supervisors are responsible for:

 8. Incident Response and Needlestick Injury Management